 15 High Fiber Foods For Children

 The natural sources of dietary fiber are fruits, vegetables, grains, cereals, nuts, and seeds.
+The good news is that these sources are tasty and you do not have to force it on your child.
 You can use these food groups in various combinations to prepare nutrient and fiber-rich dishes for your child.

 Below is a list of high-fiber foods that your child can relish and reap health benefits from in the long run (7).